WasixXD/Ant/README.md

 # Brief 📖

-This project i made because i didn't want to install packages to connect java to postgresql, in the end it became more of a proof of concept so i could parse millions rows of a csv
+This project was made because i didn't want to install packages to connect java to postgresql, in the end it became more of a proof of concept so i could parse millions rows of a csv

 # Challenges 🐢
 - Using JNI <br>